tmaybe/dev.socrata.com/docs/app-tokens.md

 <div class="alert alert-info"><strong>Note:</strong> The Socrata Open Data API has two concepts around API access: authentication and application tokens.
 You only need to authenticate if you wish to add, delete, or modify data that is attached to your account, or if you wish to read data you own that you have marked as private.
 Read-only requests only require the application token.
 See the <a href="/publishers/getting-started.html">publisher API documentation</a> for more details on changing data.</div>

+## Throttling limits

+The default throttling quota when using an application token is 1000 requests, per IP address, per token, per hour.
+If you exceed that limit, you will receive a status code `429` response.

 ## Obtaining an Application Token

 You can obtain an application token by [registering your application](/register) in your Socrata profile.
 After creating the application, click on **App Tokens** in the left-hand navigation bar.
 The application token will be visible.

-## Application Tokens and Throttling
+## Using your Application Token

 While it is possible to perform simple unauthenticated queries against the Socrata Open Data API without making use of an application token, you'll receive much higher throttling limits if you include an application token in your requests.
 If you elect not to use an application token, you’ll be subjected to a much lower throttling limit for all requests originating from your IP address.

 There are two ways to include the application token in the request:
 - Use the `X-App-Token` HTTP header.